NIELSEN GLOBAL RESPONSIBILITY REPORT: REDEFINING VALUE

 - Logged 170,000 volunteer hours and delivered $23.1 million in pro bono work and skills-based volunteering through Nielsen Cares since 2016.

 - Saw a more than 300 percent increase in the number of offices being represented by Green Teams since we launched Green Teams globally in mid-2013.

 As detailed in our inaugural value creation model, our mission as a company is to fuse data, science and the talents of our people to provide measurement and improvement for the clients and markets we serve, ultimately creating value and yielding greater prosperity for all.
-In my letter to shareholders in Nielsen’s Annual Report, I highlighted the efficiency implications of the productivity initiatives that we’re undertaking through our Path to 2020.
+In our letter to shareholders in Nielsen’s Annual Report, we highlighted the efficiency implications of the productivity initiatives that we’re undertaking through our Path to 2020.
 When you consider these in the full context of our value proposition, it’s clear that this focus on the long-term sustainability of Nielsen adds a necessary dimension to our overall business strategy.

 A Message from Crystal Barnes

 CRYSTAL BARNES, SVP, GLOBAL RESPONSIBILITY & SUSTAINABILITY, Nielsen

 & EXECUTIVE DIRECTOR, NIELSEN FOUNDATION

 In 1923, 26-year-old Art Nielsen started a business with the revolutionary idea of using data to understand consumer behavior.
 Almost 90 years later, a bright young associate revolutionized Nielsen with his suggestion of formalizing our commitment to service, including an annual day of service.
 This idea quickly led to the creation of a robust corporate responsibility program that reflects the spirit of stewardship ingrained in our company and a commitment to making a difference throughout the year and around the world.